DePayFi/documentation/docs/payments/benefits.md

 ## Simple to Integrate

 DePay is designed for **effortless integration**.
-Simply insert a small code snippet into your project, and you're set to accept and execute **Web3 Payments**.
+Simply insert a small code snippet into your project, and you're set to accept and execute **Web3 Crypto Payments**.